 There is no formula for arriving at a precise number for a person’s comparative negligence.
 During negotiations, your attorney and an insurance adjuster will discuss all of the factors that might have caused the accident.
 Then, the question of your own carelessness will be considered, along with all the other factors that determine how much your claim is worth — such as the seriousness of your injuries and the amount of your medical bills.

 It is hard to say how long all these steps will take in your particular accident case.
 The entire process can take from as little as a few months, to as long as a few years.
 Generally speaking, the less money at stake, and the more issues that can be resolved before trial, the smoother and faster the lawsuit will go.
-An experienced attorney at the Boesch Law Group in Los Angeles can explain all the steps involved in accident litigation and can effectively guide you through each stage.
+An experienced personal injury attorney at the Boesch Law Group in Los Angeles can explain all the steps involved in accident litigation and can effectively guide you through each stage.

 If you are seeking the most skilled and qualified representation, contact the Boesch Law Group today to schedule a free consultation.